jaumefe/Raspberry_Pico/README.md

 * `Weather Forecast`: Temperature, humidity and pressure sensor by using DPS310 and SHT-4x sensors.
 Moreover, it is the code for using a BME680 in order to compare measurements
 * `LCD`: Testing LCD panel and creating independent c and header inspired on pico-examples repository
 * `freeRTOS`: Testing freeRTOS library on Raspberry Pi Pico
+* `LED Matrix`: Pimoroni RGB Matrix 5x5.
+Adapted from pimoroni-pico library in C++ into a C library

 ## Weather Forecast
 In this case, the hardware design of the sensor has been developed by myself.
 It can be found at the following repository: https://github.com/jaumefe/Electronic_Projects/tree/main/Home_Automation/Weather_Forecast